NetSPI/SQLC2/README.md

 # SQLC2
 SQLC2 is a PowerShell script for deploying and managing a command and control system that uses SQL Server as both the control server and the agent.
+For more information and a walkthrough of how to get started with SQLC2 setup check out the blog at https://blog.netspi.com/.

 # Why Bother with a SQL Server Based C2?
 More companies are starting to use Azure SQL Server databases.
 When those Azure SQL Server instances are created, they are made accessible via a subdomain of database.windows.net on port 1433.
 For example, I could create SQL Server instance named "mysupersqlserver.database.windows.net".
 As a result, some corporate network configurations allow outbound internet access to any "database.windows.net" subdomain on port 1433.